Jake Burger Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.96 team ERA that ranks 10th among all league pitching staffs.
+- The Mariners' 3.94 team ERA ranks 10th across all MLB pitching staffs.

-- Mariners pitchers combine to give up 65 home runs (1.0 per game), the first-fewest in the league.
+- Mariners pitchers combine to allow the first-fewest home runs in baseball (66 total, one per game).

-- Gilbert makes the start for the Mariners, his 14th of the season.
-He is 4-4 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.
+- The Mariners will send Miller (4-3) out for his ninth start of the season.
+He is 4-3 with a 4.06 ERA and 39 strikeouts through 44 1/3 innings pitched.

-- In his most recent appearance on Sunday, the right-hander threw three innings against the Los Angeles Angels, allowing six earned runs while surrendering eight hits.
+- The righty's last appearance was on Tuesday against the Miami Marlins, when he tossed six innings, surrendering one earned run while allowing only one hit.

+- In eight games this season, the 24-year-old has put up an ERA of 4.06, with 7.9 strikeouts per nine innings.
+Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.